rwieruch/blog_robinwieruch_content/javascript-fundamentals-react-requirements.md

 export default App;
 {{< /highlight >}}

 Now you know why React uses JavaScript classes for defining React class components.
 They are used when you need access to React's API (lifecycle methods, `this.state` and `this.setState()`).
-In the following, you will see how React components can be defined in a different way, without using a JavaScript class, because you may not always need class methods, lifecycle methods and state.
+In the following, you will see how React components can be defined in a different way without using a JavaScript class.

 After all, JavaScript classes welcome one using inheritance in React, which isn't a desired outcome for React, {{% a_blank "because React favors composition over inheritance" "https://reactjs.org/docs/composition-vs-inheritance.html" %}}.
 So the only class you should extend from your React components should be the official React Component.